johnmcfarlane/papers/c++/error-handling.md

 #### Safety-Critical System With Redundancy

-A safety-critical system *with* backup/redundancy will also prefer Trap Enforcement Strategy because knowingly allowing the program to continue in an incorrect state is an unacceptable risk.
+A safety-critical system *with* backup/redundancy will also prefer Trap Enforcement Strategy because allowing the program to continue in an incorrect state is an unacceptable risk.
 Examples include life-support systems and autonomous vehicle controllers.

 #### Safety-Critical System Without Redundancy

-A safety-critical system *without* backup/redundancy may prefer Log-And-Continue Enforcement Strategy.
+A safety-critical system *without* backup/redundancy may prefer Prevention Enforcement Strategy or Log-And-Continue Enforcement Strategy.

 #### Performance-Critical/Resource-Constrained